ksarson/UWindsor/README.md

 # UWindsor
-All of my CS courses taken during my undergrad.
+All of my CS courses taken during my undergrad that have assignments.